xymou/Align-Voting-Behavior-with-Public-Statements/code/README.md

 We crawl sponsor list of each legislation in congress.gov.
 Code can be found in crawl_sponsor.py.

 **3. Prepare Twitter data**
 We have provided our Twitter data link in the dataset folder.
-Just download it and place the json files and pickle file id2account in the data folder under this path.
+Just download it and place the json files and pickle file id2account in the /data/all_tweets/ folder under this path.

 ### Graph Information Preparation
 #### Mode 1: Use pretrained embeddings and save